theHdd4/TrinityFastAPIDjangoReact/cloudflared/README.md

 Traefik instance while `cloudflared-dev` forwards `trinity-dev.quantmatrixai.com` to the development stack.

-Ensure the `trinity-net` network exists.
-It is created automatically when the backend stack is started via `../scripts/start_backend.sh`.
-If running the tunnel before the other containers you can create it manually:
+Ensure the `trinity-net` networks exist.
+They are created automatically when the backend stack is started via `../scripts/start_backend.sh` (for development) or `../scripts/start_backend.sh prod` (for production).
+If running the tunnel before the other containers you can create one manually:

 ```bash
 docker network create trinity-net